By Blake Ng — 29 Mar 2018

 Many tour and activity companies operate in destinations that rely heavily on tourism to fuel their local economy.
 These tour and activity operators are often looking to generate buzz about their destination in order to encourage travelers to visit their area and book their tour products.
 While there’s nothing wrong with raising awareness about the amazing attractions and amenities that your region has to offer, it’s important to promote and implement responsible tourism practices.
 Negative tourism practices can damage local communities by creating excess waste, pollution and a higher concentration of littering.
 Tourism can also put pressure on local resources such as energy, food and water, which can be particularly damaging to fragile communities and economies.
 Currently, tourism accounts for almost a tenth of the world’s greenhouse gas emissions.

 This isn’t to say we should abandon travel.
 Tourism can regenerate local economies, encourage cultural exchange, and help provide justification and funding for the protection of natural resources.
 When balancing the pros and cons of traveling, it becomes clear that we need to find a balance between encouraging tourism while also safeguarding the environment.
-This is where responsible travel tour operators come in.
+This is where the role of sustainable tour operators comes into play.

 A responsible travel tour operator supports both their local community and nature.
 This gives customers assurance that their holidays are benefiting not only themselves, but also the community and environment they are visiting.